lacanoid/datalink/README.md

 Datalink extension for PostgreSQL
 =================================

-This attempts to implements some of the SQL/MED datalink functionality on PostgreSQL.
+This attempts to implement some of the SQL/MED datalink functionality on PostgreSQL.
 It is very much a prototype and used for playing around, to see how much of the standard can be implemented in high-level postgres, without having to resort to C.